microsoft/alguidelines/content/BCPatterns/facade-pattern/index.md

 }
 ```

 There are no rules for the subsystem, except that access needs to be **internal**.
 How you implement, how much you document, how you test, is entirely up to you and not the business of the outside caller.
-Of course you should apply all of the best practices and patterns anyway, as you and possibly other developers will have to understand, extend and maintain the subsystem too.
+Of course, you should apply all of the best practices and patterns anyway, as you and possibly other developers will have to understand, extend and maintain the subsystem too.
 But from the view of this pattern, the complexity of the subsystem is irrelevant - just as long as it's not accessible.

 ## Usage:
 The facade pattern is one of the most prominent patterns in the [system application](https://github.com/microsoft/ALAppExtensions/tree/main/Modules/System).
 You will find plenty of examples here.